 We’ve all been there: We’re on deadline, but our minds and bodies refuse to get going.
 These days go by many names, including writer’s block, creative block or dry spell.
 I call them blank moments.

 Because of the many instances of creative block I’ve encountered in my life—and the intense level of procrastination growing inside me—I’ve learned how to harness those blank moments and still make them count.

 1. Acknowledge it.

-Two of the worst things you can do during blank moments are to deny it and run away from it.
+Two of the worst things you can do during blank moments are deny them and run away from them.
 All this accomplishes is making you feel as if you’re deeper in a rut of inaction.
-Instead of fighting, acknowledge it.
+Instead of fighting your creative block, acknowledge it.
 Recognize its existence.
-Don’t be afraid to look yourself in the mirror and say you’re having a bad day or your mind is not working and you feel like you’re going to lose it.
+Don’t be afraid to look at yourself in the mirror and say you’re having a bad day or your mind is not working and you feel like you’re going to lose it.
 You won’t lose it.

 The more you acknowledge these blank moments, the easier it will be to handle them.
 Remember, even the biggest names in entrepreneurship have blank moments.
 We all do.

 2. Set a time limit.